-You don’t spend over the maximum amount set out under.
+You don’t spend over the maximum amount set out under the law.
 The maximum amount of all gifts and loans you can make in one year is the smaller amount of: (a) $5,000 and (b) 10% of the adult's taxable income for the previous year.

 Don't pay yourself unless the power of attorney allows it